bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

   As you might have guessed, we can perform the same `stereographic projection <https://en.wikipedia.org/wiki/Stereographic_projection>`__ for :math:`S^2` as well.
-Figure 6 shows a visualization (nevermind the different notation, I used a drawing from Wikipedia instead of trying to make my own :p).
+Figure 6 shows a visualization (never mind the different notation, I used a drawing from Wikipedia instead of trying to make my own :p).

   .. figure:: /images/manifold_sphere.png